 |IBM PPC750||✓||DiabData 4.4||✗||✗|

-Generic QSKs perform checks on call-graph and control-flow-graph level, on ELF executables created with a generic C compiler.
-Compiler-specific QSKs are optional add-ons that offer additional test cases compiled with the specific compiler in question.
+Generic QSKs perform checks on call-graph and control-flow-graph level using ELF executables created with a generic C compiler of our choosing, e.g. a popular version of the GCC.
+Compiler-specific QSKs are optional add-ons that provide additional test cases compiled with the specific compiler in question.

-Generic QSKs are typically sufficient for certification, but compiler-specific QSKs can become mandatory depending on the certification authority and the nature of your application.
+Generic QSKs are typically sufficient for certification, but compiler-specific QSKs can become mandatory depending on the nature of your application and the certification authority you have to report to.

-Several other QSKs are currently under development.
-Other processors and compilers can be covered on request.
+More QSKs are under development at any given time, and other processors or compilers can always be covered on request.
 Contact us for further information.